-- Complaints about not getting treatment after your condition changed
+- Not getting treatment after your condition changed

 Like not getting treatment after abnormal test results or when you developed a complication.

-- Complaints about getting discharged from the hospital too soon
+- Getting discharged from the hospital too soon

 Like being sent home when you’re still in severe pain.